Over-eager "No such file or directory" dialog makes it difficult to remove missing files from the playlist

 Just keep in mind that, if you use libnotify, the notification daemon may start refusing new notifications from Audacious if too many accumulate in the missed notifications tray icon.
 (I discovered that behaviour when the turn-by-turn notifications in Pioneers stacked up without getting cleared) I don't know if it's possible to change the message while doing so, but my solution for my own creations was to keep and redisplay the same notification object rather than creating a new one each time.

-#1 Updated by John Lindgren 4 months ago
+#1 Updated by John Lindgren over 9 years ago

 - % Done changed from 0 to 100